YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     GetLenUsed(idx uint) (uint, error)

-- If :code:`idx` is greater than the :code:`elemsAlloc` of the :code:`BufferTArray` structure, return with a return code of INSUFFSUBS.
+- If :code:`idx` is greater than the :code:`elemsAlloc` of the :code:`BufferTArray` structure, return with an error return of INSUFFSUBS.
 In this case, the return value (the :code:`uint` returned) is not meaningful.
 - Otherwise, return the :code:`len_used` field of the array element